david-ewan-campbell/CV/README.md

 - **RESEARCH** - I learnt how to research from a wealth of provided & self-sourced information, and shared those discoveries with others, learning how to differentiate & decipher the necessary methods to help with a project.

-- **COMMUNICATION** - I also drew on previous work experience to ensure the communication was clear within our pairing and project teams and assist in developing good working code with constant check-ins using Slack & Discord.
+- **COMMUNICATION** - I drew on previous work experience to ensure the communication was clear within our pairing and project teams and assist in developing good working code with constant check-ins using Slack, Discord and investigated other peer to peer apps such as Pop.

-- **VISIBILITY** - I learned about following single responsibility principles to make our code clearer and to use debugging, following error messages & making visibility clearer to help the building process.
+- **VISIBILITY** - I learned about following single responsibility principles to make our code clearer and to use debugging, how to follow error messages & how to make visibility clearer to help the building process.

 - **PATIENCE** - Makers laid the groundwork for learning all the fundamentals of incremental full-stack development.
-I can draw on previous experience having worked with people with learning disabilities when gradually building their knowledge and skills through 'chaining' with patience and sensitivity, to not undermine their skills progress and feel building good code has similar parallels.
+I can draw on previous experience having worked with people with learning disabilities when gradually building their knowledge and skills through 'chaining' with patience and sensitivity, to not undermine their skills progress and feel the step-by-step building approaches in writing code has similar parallels.

 - **PERSISTENCE** - The course has also left me better equipped to discuss & disseminate from a wealth of information, to find specific methods that can contribute helpfully to projects and help drive a project along.
-I have the persistence from a previous career to keep trying different methods to find one that works better.
-While acknowledging this is a very new & challenging world I'm entering, I can't wait to get back to improving and committing more changes to previous & new projects and have to thank Makers for helping me make this major leap.
+I have the persistence from a previous career to keep trying different methods to find one that works better and to try and get to grips with learning new tech such as trying to get-to-grips with React in 10 days as part of our final project.
+While acknowledging this is a very new & challenging world I'm entering, I can't wait to get back to improving and committing more changes to previous projects, exploring new projects and work challenges & have to thank Makers for helping me make this major leap.

 ------